Girls Into Geosciences: 26 June 2015

 Congratulations to Emhemed Alfandi for completing his PhD entitled 'Investigating neotectonics using geomorphology and landscape in north-west Libya (Gharian area)'.
 Emhemed was supervised by Dr Stokes, Dr Boulton and Dr Taylor.

 Congratulations to Professor Malcolm Hart who has as a result of an international vote, been elected the new Chair of the International Sub-Commission on Cretaceous Stratigraphy (ISCS) which is affiliated to the International Committee on Stratigraphy (ICS) and the International Union of the Geological Sciences (IUGS).
 He was elected with 78.95 per cent of the vote and will take over from the current Chair (Professor Isabella Premoli Silva of Milan University) with (almost) immediate effect.
 The new Vice-Chairs, both from the USA, are Dr Brian Huber and Dr James Haggart.
 The ISCS promotes the understanding of Cretaceous stratigraphy and is particularly responsible for the definition of stage boundaries within the Cretaceous.
 The main events for the Chair are the 4-yearly meetings of the International Symposium on the Cretaceous System the next of which is to be held in Turkey in 2013.
-The last symposium was held at Plymouth University in September 2009.
+The last symposium was held at University of Plymouth in September 2009.

 Congratulations to Dr Arjan Dijkstra who has been awarded an EU Marie Curie Career Integration Grant worth €25,000 per year for four years.
 The award is to fund a project entitled 'OS.Earth - Osmium alloys and the pulse of the Earth'.
 The project aims to test the idea that there have been major global melting events in the earth's history, using Osmium isotope dating of alloys from mantle rocks and from mantle rock-derived heavy mineral sands.